TYPO3-Solr/nutch-typo3-cms/README.md

 The system can be enhanced (eg other document formats can be parsed) using a highly flexible, easily extensible and thoroughly maintained plugin infrastructure.
 Apache Nutch is a project of the Apache Software Foundation.

 1.3.
-What is Apache Nutch for TYPO3
+What is Apache Nutch for TYPO3 CMS

-Apache Nutch for TYPO3 is a set of Nutch Plug-Ins to enable easy integration of the Nutch crawler with TYPO3 and specifically the Apache Solr for TYPO3 extension.
+Apache Nutch for TYPO3 CMS is a set of Nutch Plug-Ins to enable easy integration of the Nutch crawler with TYPO3 and specifically the Apache Solr for TYPO3 extension.

 The plug-ins provide the following features for use with Apache Solr for TYPO3:
 Indexing of the access field – Access Rootline